Simby1/frontend-javascript/README.md

 This project serves as a hands-on exploration of advanced front-end development concepts, focusing on **TypeScript** and **Webpack**.
 It demonstrates how to set up a modern development environment, manage dependencies, and apply type-safe programming principles to a JavaScript codebase.

-The project is structured into various tasks, each addressing a specific skill, from basic TypeScript compilation to more complex module resolution and type declarations for JavaScript libraries.
+The project is structured into various tasks, each addressing a specific skill, from basic TypeScript compilation to more complex module resolution and type declarations for JavaScript libraries

 ## Getting Started